ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 As we can see, the `secondSet` has a cardinality of 2, indicating that `"hello"` and `"HELLO"` are considered two distinct elements.

-Let's say we want to create a set which performs a case-insensitive comparison instead.
-To do this, we simply have to change the parameter that we pass to the `Set.Make` function.
+Let's say we want to create a set that performs a case-insensitive comparison instead.
+To do this, simply change the parameter that passed to the `Set.Make` function.

-The `Set.Make` function expects a struct with two fields: a type `t` that represents the type of the element and a function `compare`, whose signature is `t -> t -> int` and essentially returns 0 if two values are equal, and non-zero if they are non-equal.
-It just so happens that the `String` module matches that structure, which is why we could directly pass `String` as a parameter to `Set.Make`.
-Incidentally, many other modules also have that structure, including `Int` and `Float`, so they too can be directly passed into `Set.Make` to construct a set of integers or a set of floating point numbers.
+The `Set.Make` function expects a struct with two fields: a type `t` that represents the element type and a function `compare`, whose signature is `t -> t -> int`.
+It essentially returns 0 if two values are equal and non-zero if they are non-equal.
+The `String` module matches that structure, so we could directly pass `String` as a parameter to `Set.Make`.
+Incidentally, many other modules also have that structure, including `Int` and `Float`, so they too can be directly passed into `Set.Make` in order to construct a set of integers or a set of floating point numbers.

 For our use case, we still want our elements to be a string, but